PaulPopat/sote/README.md

 Common component use cases will be added to the available components for standard usage, built into the app.
 These are currently being developed.
 Current there is:

 - `<std-monaco id="input-name" height="500px" width="500px" language="html" default="<div>Hello world</div>"></std-monaco>`
+  - A implementation of the monaco-editor using a CDN to pull the monaco JavaScript

 # Maybe to come